 I think we absolutely need to do that, but we need to be mindful of what we can do, and we need to focus on that.

-So all these new members of Congress that are coming in on January third might as well sit on their hands until next September because that's the next time that's when this omnibus expires.
+So all these new members of Congress that are coming in on January 3rd, might as well sit on their hands until next September because that's the next time.

 So when the border is being overrun by people and we want to do something about it, we have no leverage whatsoever.

-All right, my friend, we're out of time, but it was great to have you on, and Merry Christmas.
+All right, my friend, we're out of time, but it was great to have you on and Merry Christmas.

 Congressman Scott Perry.

-And I am sitting in for our great friend Sean Hannity.
+And I am sitting in for our great friend, Sean Hannity.

 Right back after this.